RadAlpaca11/robot-experiments/miscNotes/lerobotNotes.md

 Initially, we were thinking about how to modify the lerobot scripts to fit our needs, but we realized that we could just find out how lerobot datasets are formatted, and just take that data in our own [code](../magma/xarm6GenesisData.py)

+We tested to see if giving the robot a bit more time to get to it's position would make the deltaPos smaller,

 ## Main structure of a dataset (taken from the README)
 ```